 My work resonates with the idea of enormous wealth reduced to waste - only to reemerge in a valuable new form.
 At the same time, these landscapes probe notions of commodification, value and desire.

-Frame Kiaat
+Frame Kiaat - framed in the round - 50cm

 Medium Decommissioned SA bank notes shredded by SARB, Perspex, gold leaf size

 Location CAPE TOWN, ZA

-Height 29.00 cm
+Height 50.00 cm

-Width 21.00 cm
+Width 50.00 cm

 Artist Jacki McInnes

 Year 2024